Hikagejuunin/Loki/README.txt

 ** 'ds' with no venoms specified will automatically select venoms from lockstack ** you can manipulate venom table loadouts with "vt <selection>"
   example: "vt w" = add weariness to lockstack
-    * currently only includes "w", "c", "d", "k" for pre-snap loadouts - this is something you could easily expand upon
+    * currently only includes "w" (weariness), "c" (clumsiness), "d" (darkshade), "k" (kelp stack) for pre-snap loadouts - this is something you could easily expand upon

 manual dstab venom selections: